-Rhubarb (Rheum rhabarbarum) is a different sort of vegetable in that it is a perennial.
-This means it will come back every year at the same time wherever you plant it.
-It is great for pies, sauces and jellies.
-It especially goes well with strawberries, so you may want to plant both.
+Rhubarb (Rheum rhabarbarum) is a different sort of vegetable in that it is a perennial, which means it will come back every year.
+Rhubarb is great for pies, sauces and jellies, and goes especially well with strawberries; so you may want to plant both.

 How to Grow Rhubarb

 When thinking about how to grow rhubarb, plant it where the winter temperatures go below 40 F. (4 C.) so that dormancy can be broken when it warms up in the spring.
 Summer temperatures below 75 F. (24 C.) on average will yield quite a nice crop.

 Because rhubarb is a perennial, its care is a little different than that of other vegetables.
 You will want to be sure you are planting rhubarb along the edge of your garden so it doesn’t disturb your other vegetables when it comes up each spring.

 You should purchase either crowns or divisions from your local garden center.
 Each of these crowns or divisions will require enough space to come up and provide you with large leaves.
 This means planting them about 1 to 2 feet (.30 to .60 m.) apart in rows that are 2 to 3 feet (.60 to .91 m.) apart.
 You can also just plant them on the outside edge of your garden.
 Each growing rhubarb plant requires about a square yard of space.

 Take the crowns and place them in the ground.
 Don’t put them more than 1 or 2 inches (2.5 to 5 cm.) into the soil or they won’t come up.
 As flower stalks appear on the growing rhubarb, remove them right away so they don’t rob the plant of nutrients.

 Make sure you water the plants during dry weather; rhubarb doesn’t tolerate drought.